Print off some summer activity punch cards for your kids!

 Summer summer summer time… it’s upon us.
 Some friends around the country have been out of school for weeks.
 We still have one more week left.
 But I can already hear the “Mooooom I’m bored’s” coming.
 In an effort to combat that, I made a simple printable that will get kids moving and also reward them for doing something other than watching tv or playing video games.

 I’ve seen several different versions of charts, activity sheets, printables, even other punch cards.
-Including this card from Craftinge – they are working on earning money for a family trip.
+Including a card from Craftinge – they are working on earning money for a family trip.
 So awesome!
 For my family, I needed ours to be bigger with more specific categories.

 My categories are: chores, reading, outdoors, RAOK (random acts of kindness) and cooking.
 These are all areas I want my kids to focus on over the summer.